-To further reinforce the long-term alignment of executive interests with stockholders, we maintain policies that require executives to accumulate and hold substantial amounts of Fossil Group's common stock, and we prohibit executives from hedging the risk of such ownership.
+To further reinforce the long-term alignment of executive interests with stockholders, we maintain policies that require executives to accumulate and hold substantial amounts of Common Stock, and we prohibit executives from hedging the risk of such ownership.
 Pledging of shares as collateral is also prohibited.
 We also maintain a clawback policy that enables the recapture of previously paid cash and equity incentive compensation in certain circumstances involving a financial restatement.

-Stock Ownership Guidelines In January 2016, stock ownership guidelines were implemented for the NEOs.
+Stock Ownership Guidelines for NEOs In January 2016, stock ownership guidelines were implemented for the NEOs.
 Guidelines apply to all grants made on or after January 1, 2016.
 There is no required date to achieve the guideline, but executives must retain 50% of net shares acquired of company stock, upon vesting or exercise, until the guideline is met.
-As of January 2019, all NEOs were in compliance with the guidelines.
+As of April 1, 2020, Messrs.
+Belcher, Boyer and Hart were not in compliance with the guidelines.
+Non-compliance was driven by a substantially lower stock price compared to the price in the previous year when calculating the value of the NEOs stock holdings.